wp-plugins/wp-super-edit/readme.txt

 This version has been tested for use with the versions of WordPress indicated.
 I attempt to keep WP Super Edit up to date with changes to WordPress and the visual editor, but the complex changes can make it unproductive to maintain compatiblity with some older versions of WordPress.
 This is a list of recent versions available for older WordPress sites.

 * Use WP Super Edit 2.1 for WordPress 2.6 to 2.7.1
+* Use WP Super Edit 2.3.x for WordPress 2.8 to 3.1

 **[Download Older Versions of WP Super Edit](http://wordpress.org/extend/plugins/wp-super-edit/download/)**

 == Installation ==

-1. Take the whole whole **wp-super-edit** folder and put it in the **WordPress Plugin** directory for your Web site.
+1. Take the whole **wp-super-edit** folder and put it in the **WordPress Plugin** directory for your Web site.
 2. Activate the plugin on the Wordpress Plugins administration panel
 3. Click on the Settings option and you will see WP Super Edit in the sub menu.
 4. WP Super Edit should lead you through the final installation steps. **Please be patient!** WP Super Edit will attempt to scan and save your original wysiwyg visual editor settings while installing.
 WP Super Edit will not work until the installation has been completed!

 == Upgrade Notice ==

-**Versions 1.5 or earlier:**

-Before you install WP Super Edit, you should deactivate the old version of WP Super Edit and remove the superedit folder from WordPress Plugin folder for your WordPress installation.
-Follow the installation instructions for the updated version.
-The updated version should use the wp-super-edit folder in the WordPress Plugin folder and be more compatible and easier to update in the future.
-Due to the changes in the WordPress editor your old settings will not be updated for the new version of WP Super Edit.
+The WP Super Edit Upgrade Utility is a sub-plugin that hass been added to correct a few mistakes.
+It will automatically deactivate once it performs the upgrade procedure.

 * For in depth documentation visit **[Using WP Super Edit](http://funroe.net/projects/super-edit/using/)**